 What is RSAsync – Respiratory Sinus Arrhythmia Synchronization?

-Is vagal homeostasis and immunity correlated?
+Are vagal homeostasis and immunity correlated?

 The vagus nerve is a very important part of the immune system.
 There is ample evidence that the activity level of the vagus nerve is correlated with a person’s immune system activity.
 For instance, HRV measurements in diverse disease syndromes indicate that decreased vagus nerve activity is associated with increased morbidity and mortality.
-Immune system changes affect multiple vagus nerve activities and hence we hypothesize that immune changes can be analyzed by doing the Vagus ECG Test.
+Immune system changes affect multiple vagus nerve activities and hence we hypothesize that immune changes can be analysed by doing the Vagus ECG Test.
 We hope that crowdsourcing of data with the Vagus ECG smartwatch together with clinical studies will provide further insights to the nature of this correlation between vagal homeostasis and immunity.

 What does the pulse values mean?

-The pulse in the Vagus ECG Test display is shown as the three ECG recoded heart rate values: 1) Average heart rate.
+The pulse in the Vagus ECG Test app display is shown as the three ECG recoded heart rate values: 1) Average heart rate.
 2) Maximum heart rate as an average of maximum heart rates from each breathing cycle.
 3) The minimum heart rate as average of the minimum heart rates from each breathing cycle.
 The minimum heart rate is highly correlated with resting heart beat and we recommend placing more attention on this value in the Vagus ECG Test than on the average or maximum heart rates.

 What does the HRV values mean?

 Heart rate variability or HRV is the physiological phenomenon of the variation in the time interval between consecutive heartbeats.
 A normal, healthy heart does not tick evenly like a metronome, but instead to keep the body healthy the vagus nerve is optimising oxygenation by modulating the length between heart beats to synchronize with breathing.
-When doing the Vagus ECG Test, we show the traditional variability as calculated with SDNN during the test and additionally we calculate the (HRmax – Hrmin)/ HR during the controlled breathing phase and establish a variation percentage as a index with a scale of 0-100 where 100 is a very strong variation and 0 is the lack of hear rate variability.
+When doing the Vagus ECG Test, we show the traditional variability as calculated with SDNN during the test and additionally we calculate the (HRmax – Hrmin)/ HR during the controlled breathing phase and establish a variation percentage as an index with a scale of 0-100 where 100 is a very strong variation and 0 is the lack of heart rate variability.

 What does the VHI values mean?

-The watch is measuring the optical pulse during a 1-minute period each 10 minutes.
+A smartwatch is usually measuring optical pulse during a 1-minute period each 10 minutes.
 Therefore, it does not measure pulse during the next 9 minutes.
 This periodicity is used in order to save battery.
 The optical pulse is additionally set so that it does not measure at the same time as ECG because the electrical signals arising from the optical pulse measurements can disturb the ECG electrical signal measurements on the watch.
 There therefore may be differences between ECG heart rate and Optical Pulse Heart Rate values due to timing reasons.
 Another reason for a different heart can also be that he ECG measurement is more accurate than the optically derived heart rate estimations.
 Studies have shown that optical hear rate measurements are statistically true only as averages for longer term measurements.